00,00€

 Promoting the recruitment of people with disabilities

-Created in 2021 and made up of representatives in the field, the Disabilities Unit also allows new solutions to be found to accelerate the recruitment of people with disabilities.
-Fnac Darty has set up two work-study classes dedicated to people with disabilities and recruits hard-of-hearing people, particularly in stores.
-The Group has been recognized for its inclusion of deaf and hard-of-hearing people in the workplace by obtaining the Inclusion Surdités Award from the Fondation Pour l’Audition in 2021.
+Created in 2021 and made up of representatives in the field, the Disabilities Unit enables new solutions to be found to accelerate the recruitment of people with disabilities.

 Ensuring a respectful and inclusive environment for LGBT+ individuals